ParadauxIO/FriendlyBot/README.md

 # ComputerScienceFriendlyBot
-The Computer Science Friendly Bot
+The Computer Science Friendly Bot for The Computer Science Friendly Discord